Step7750/ScheduleStorm/README.md

   <img src="http://i.imgur.com/ZBRXem4.png"/>
 </p>

-Input your courses and preferences and your machine will take care of the rest
+Input your courses, preferences, and your machine will take care of the rest